Preparing for Emergencies

 The Jackson Public School District is pleased to provide this web page as a resource for JPS employees, families, and the community to utilize as preparation for possible disastrous events.

-The biggest lesson learned from 9/11 and Katrina was that we, as a nation, were not prepared.
+The biggest lesson learned from 9/11, Katrina, and most recently Covid-19 is that we, as a nation, are not prepared.

 Do you have a plan?

 Mitigation and Prevention